carbon-language/carbon-lang/llvm/docs/ReportingGuide.rst

 In general, it is **not** appropriate to appeal a particular decision on a public mailing list.
-Doing so would involve disclosure of information which whould be confidential.
+Doing so would involve disclosure of information which would be confidential.
 Disclosing this kind of information publicly may be considered a separate and (potentially) more serious violation of the Code of Conduct.
 This is not meant to limit discussion of the Code of Conduct, the advisory board itself, or the appropriateness of responses in general, but